pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

 ## Bluetooth LE Telemetry — Work in Progress

+> [!IMPORTANT]
+> **Dual-RF branch update:** BLE telemetry is now also used by the CRSF/ELRS backend.
+A CRSF telemetry simulator has been validated end-to-end with the Android Telemetry Viewer.
+The original text below is retained because it documents the earlier AFHDS2A-only development stage.
 A **Bluetooth Low Energy telemetry extension** is being developed separately.

 The goal is to allow the ESP32-C3 transmitter module to connect directly to an **Android phone** and forward the telemetry received from the FlySky receiver.